 For those updating from an older version of cartopy, the what’s new page outlines recent changes, new features, and future development plans.

 Cartopy was originally developed at the UK Met Office to allow scientists to visualise their data on maps quickly, easily and most importantly, accurately.
 Cartopy has been made freely available under the terms of the GNU Lesser General Public License.
 It is suitable to be used in a variety of scientific fields and has an active development community.

 There are many ways to get involved in the development of cartopy:

-- Helping others with support questions on stackoverflow.
+Help others with cartopy questions on StackOverflow.

-Contribute bug fixes (a list of outstanding bugs can be found on github).
+Contribute bug fixes (a list of outstanding bugs can be found on GitHub).

 Contribute enhancements and new features on the issue tracker.

 Chat with users and developers in the Gitter chat room.